Staff

 Morag undertakes the translation of print and other resources on Stòrlann's publication programme.
 One of the agency's primary aims is to support learners through the use of both rich and comprehensible language and Morag is committed to monitoring style and level in our resources.
 Before joining the Stòrlann team, Morag worked for many years on a self-employed basis as a translator and she was also involved in the delivery of the GLPS initiative in the Western Isles on behalf of Comhairle nan Eilean Siar.

-Jamie MacLean, Admin Assistant / Project and Resources Co-ordinator
+Jamie MacLean, Project and Corporate Administrator

 Jamie assists in the office with all aspects of administration and co-ordinates the distribution of resources.
 He also assists with management of all educational projects.
 Jamie recently obtained a first class honuours degree in Gaelic from UHI.